Kalyan Singh of Sikar: Reign

+When Madho Singh died in 1922 without leaving an heir to succeed him, the Maharaja of Jaipur selected Kalyan to succeed to the rank, title, and dignity of the deceased.
+He accordingly succeeded him on 28 June 1922.
+He was the nephew of his predecessor Madho Singh.
 He received the title of Bahadur from the Maharaja of Jaipur as a personal distinction on 20 November 1922.
 He constructed a clock tower, Kalyan Hospital, and a college.
 The relations between him and Man Singh II became strained over the years due to the latter's excessive interference in the administration of Sikar.
-The dispute escalated further when Man Singh II insisted on sending Kalyan’s only son, Hardayal Singh, to England for higher studies and disagreed with the bride chosen for him.
+The dispute escalated further when Man Singh II insisted on sending Kalyan's only son, Hardayal Singh, to England for higher studies and disagreed with the bride chosen for him.
 To compel him to give up, Kalyan was continuously summoned to Jaipur, and an unsuccessful attempt was made to arrest him by force at Sikar.
 In the end, Kalyan assembled a force of armed Rajputs and Qaimkhanis in the fort of Sikar to oppose the forces sent by the Jaipur State.
 Before a clash between them could occur, A.C.
 Lothian, Agent to the Governor General in Rajputana, visited Sikar, arranged a settlement, and took Kalyan with him to Ajmer.
 However, at Ajmer, he was declared a lunatic, thus incapable of managing his own property, and was deposed.
 Afterward, the superintendence of Sikar was placed under the Court of Wards.
 It was only after five years that Kalyan was allowed to return to Sikar.
 On 20 July 1948, he celebrated his Silver Jubilee, the twenty-fifth anniversary of his accession to the throne of Sikar.
 In 1954, the administration of Sikar was taken over by the Government of India, and in return, he was given compensation.